 Extended Sick Leave When an employee’s salary continuation and short-term disability pay have been exhausted, the employee may request to be placed on extended sick leave if the employee continues to be unable to perform the duties of their position due to the illness or accident.
 Such request must be made thirty (30) days prior to the expiration of short-term disability payments.
 Extended sick leave may continue for up to eighteen (18) months from the employee’s last day worked.
 The time period may be extended by mutual agreement of the University and the POAM.
 If the employee is released to return to work during his/her extended sick leave, he/she will be offered the next available position for which he/she is qualified.
 Such position shall be equal in hours to the position previously held, unless otherwise agreed between the University, the employee, and the POAM.
 The University will pay the cost of COBRA medical coverage during the first twelve (12) months of extended sick leave.

-Weekends Off In scheduling shifts the Hospital will endeavour to arrange schedules so as to provide for a minimum, of at least three (3) weekends off within a six (6) week period for all full time employees and part time RPN’s, and two weekends off within a six (6) week period for all other part time employees.
-For full time employees, the Hospital will endeavour to provide every other weekend off.
-Where a weekend off is not granted as set out above, time worked on such third weekend but not subsequent weekends shall be paid at the rate of time and one-half unless the Hospital, not withstanding its best efforts, was unable to meet this standard.
+Weekends Off In scheduling shifts OPTIONS will endeavour to arrange schedules so as to provide for a minimum of one (1) weekend off in every three (3) week period.
+Where a weekend off is not granted within a three (3) week period, time worked on such third weekend but not subsequent weekends shall be paid at the rate of time and one-half unless OPTIONS, notwithstanding its best efforts, was unable to meet this standard.
 This standard shall not apply where: